sjmcculloch/smblogv2/content/posts/2020-07-03-2020-90-day-fiance-viewing-order/index.md

   - tv
 ---

-Recently I posted a blog entry on [how to watch 90 Day Fiancé in Australia](/how-to-watch-90-day-fiance-australia), to coincide is a recommended viewing order for 2020:
+Recently I posted a blog entry on [how to watch 90 Day Fiancé in Australia](/how-to-watch-90-day-fiance-australia), to coincide is a recommended viewing order:

 - Season 1 (2014)
 - Season 2 (2014)